renebarto/baremetal/doc/tutorials/09-mailbox.md

   - bufferSize: The total buffer size of all tags, and the mailbox buffer header, including padding
   - requestCode: The mailbox request code (always set to 0 on request)
   - tags: The space used for the tags, as a placeholder
-  - Notice that this struct has properties PACKED and ALIGN(16)
+  - Notice that this struct has property `PACKED`
 - Line 109-115: We declare a structure for the property tag `Property`.
 This contains the fields for the tag shown in the image in [the application update section above](#TUTORIAL_09_MAILBOX_ADDING_THE_MAILBOX__STEP_3_UPDATE_THE_APPLICATION_CODE):
   - tagID: The property tag id
   - tagBufferSize: The size of the tag buffer
   - tagRequestResponse: The tag request / response code
   - tagBuffer: The tag buffer contents, as a placeholder
-  - Notice that this struct has property PACKED
+  - Notice that this struct has property `PACKED`
 - Line 117-121: We declare a structure for the a simple property `PropertySimple` which only holds a single 32 bit value.
-This will also be used for sanity checks on the tag sizes
+This will also be used for sanity checks on the tag sizes.
+Again this has the property `PACKED`
 - Line 123-137: We declare the RPIPropertiesInterface class.
   - Line 126: We declare a reference `m_mailbox` to the mailbox instance passed in through the constructor
   - Line 129: We declare the constructor, which receives a Mailbox instance